ibm-cloud-docs/codeengine/add-registry.md

     2. Select **Container Registry** for type of access.
     3. Select the type of access: **Account**, **All resource groups**, or a specific resource group.
     4. Optionally, select a **Region**, **Resource type**, or **Resource name** to further restrict access.
     5. For Service access, select the type of access you want to grant.
-If you plan to only use images for your applications and jobs, select **Reader**.
+If you plan to use only images for your applications and jobs, select **Reader**.
 If you want to push the outcome of builds, then also select **Writer**.
     6. Click **Add** and then **Assign**.

-#### Step 2: Authorize service ID to get details of an API key with the console
+#### Step 2 Authorize service ID to get details of an API key with the console
 {: #authorize-service-id}

 Now that our service ID is created and is granting access to {{site.data.keyword.registryshort}}, you must authorize the service ID to also get details of an API key by giving the service ID IAM Identity service access for Account management.